kartheek2304/Unikpix-Generator/README.md

 1. Open the project in VS Code.
 2. Open the new terminal (For running the project frontend we should have to open terminal).
+3. After opening the terminal makesure to install the nodemodules folder.
+For that type command - npm i
-3. Check whether is it in frontend folder or not (in my system) It Looks Like :- PS F:\kartheeek\myproject\Frontend> then Type this command - npm start
+4. Check whether is it in frontend folder or not (in my system) It Looks Like :- PS F:\kartheeek\myproject\Frontend> then Type this command - npm start
     It looks like :- PS F:\kartheeek\myproject\Frontend>npm start